Fraction Calculator

 Negative fractions

-The sign always lives on the numerator after simplification — −3/4 and 3/−4 represent the same value, and the calculator outputs the canonical form with a positive denominator.
+The minus sign settles on the numerator after simplification; −3/4 and 3/−4 are the same value.
+The calculator always outputs the canonical positive-denominator form.

 Zero in the denominator

-Division by zero is undefined; the calculator rejects any input with a zero denominator before computing.
-Likewise, dividing by 0/1 returns an error rather than infinity.
+Division by zero is undefined, so the calculator rejects inputs with a zero denominator before computing rather than returning infinity.

 Core Fraction Formulas

-Every result this calculator produces comes from one of these identities.
-Let a/b and c/d be the operands and g = gcd(numerator, denominator) the greatest common factor of the result.
+Every answer this calculator produces comes from one of these identities.
+Let a/b and c/d be the operands and g be the greatest common factor of the unreduced result.

 Addition